debs-obrien/debbie.codes/content/blog/how-to-locate-elements-in-playwright.md

 ## What is a link?

 The HTML [`<a>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), also known as the anchor element, is an interactive element that creates a hyperlink to another page either within your site or externally to another site.
-It can also be use to link to specific areas on the same page as well as for emails, file downloads or anything else a URL can address.
+It can also be used to link to specific areas on the same page as well as for emails, file downloads or anything else a URL can address.
 The `<a>` element uses the `href` attribute to pass in the URL that the hyperlink points to.

 > So how can we locate a link element so we can click it?
 We use Locators.